Biology Graduate Program

 Marine and Estuarine Science M.S.

-In addition to the Biology M.S. degree, a Marine and Estuarine Science M.S. degree option is available within the Biology M.S.
-Program.
-This cooperative program draws upon faculty expertise from various academic units including the Biology Department, College of the Environment, and the Shannon Point Marine Center.
+In addition to the Master of Science in Biology, a Master of Science in Biology, Marine, and Estuarine Science (MESP) degree option is available within the Biology Graduate Program.
+This cooperative program draws upon faculty expertise from various academic units including the Biology Department, College of the Environment, and Shannon Point Marine Center.

 The University Environment

-Western Washington University is located in Bellingham, a city of 75,750 in the northwestern corner of the state, near the Canadian border.
-WWU has an enrollment of about 13,000 students and is organized into six undergraduate Colleges, a College of Education and a Graduate School.
+Western Washington University is located in Bellingham, a city of 97,000 in the northwestern corner of the state, near the Canadian border.
+WWU has an enrollment over 14,500 students and is organized into six undergraduate Colleges, a College of Education and a Graduate School.
 The hilltop campus of 180 acres combines a stunning blend of art and nature with views of the San Juan Islands and the Cascade Mountains.
 The backdrop for the campus is Sehome Hill Arboretum, featuring a 135-acre coniferous forest.
 The natural setting of the campus and its award-winning architecture make Western Washington University a stimulating and enjoyable place for work and study.

 Within the region are three national parks (North Cascades, Mt.
 Rainier, and Olympic), three national forests, and hundreds of miles of marine shoreline within Puget Sound and the San Juan Islands.